Marci599/neoarc.github.io/_wiki/sfmb_tutorial_theme_settings.md

 # Fin.

 These are still just the basics, there are still plenty of options in `ThemeSettings`.
-Don't be afraid and try experimenting with the options!
+Don't be afraid and try experimenting with it!

 If something is not clear, DM me, the author (**marci599**), and if I'm available I’ll try to help!